chopinrlz/powerpass/README.md

 Only your user account can decrypt your Locker.

 # Deployment and Usage
+To install PowerPass:

-1. Download a (release)[https://github.com/chopinrlz/powerpass/releases] from the releases page or clone this repo.
+1. Download a [release](https://github.com/chopinrlz/powerpass/releases) from the releases page or clone this repo.
 2. Unzip/expand the release archive to a **writable** folder
 3. Open any PowerShell terminal
 4. Run `.\Deploy-PowerPass.ps1`